Zediogo96/PFL_p2_stlts/README.md

 ## Project description

-Stlts is a strategy game developed using Prolog for FEUP's PFL (logic and Functional Programming) course.
+Stlts is a strategy game developed using Prolog for FEUP's PFL (Logic and Functional Programming) course.

 ### Group members